Articles

 Get the facts about your cancer diagnosis

-Try to obtain as much basic, useful information about your cancer diagnosis as you need in order to make decisions about your care.
+Try to get as much basic, useful information as you can.
+This will help you to make decisions about your care.

 - What kind of cancer do I have?